max1mde/Automations/README.md

 # Automations
-Some fun methods using the Robot class
+Some fun methods using the java.awt.Robot class